Techuuu/tabby/README.md

 </div>

-Tabby is a self-hosted AI coding assistant, offering an open-source and on-premises alternative to GitHub Copilot.
+Tabby is a self-hosted AI coding assistant, offering an open-source and on-premises alternative to GitHub Co-pilot.
 It boasts several key features:
 * Self-contained, with no need for a DBMS or cloud service.
-* OpenAPI interface, easy to integrate with existing infrastructure (e.g Cloud IDE).
+* OpenAPI interface, easy to integrate with existing infrastructure (e.g, Cloud IDE).
 * Supports consumer-grade GPUs.

 <p align="center">